sarutig/demo12/README.md

-This ia an instruction mannual for project
+This ia an instruction mannual for projectsssss dd